 West Yellowstone Accommodations

-Crosswinds Inn: The lodge features a pool, complimentary breakfast and is located .9 miles from the West Yellowstone Entrance.
+Crosswinds Inn: The lodge features a pool and complimentary breakfast.
+It is located .9 miles from the West Yellowstone Entrance.
 This is about 30 minutes from Old Faithful.
 As a bonus, they are also pet-friendly.

 Best Western Weston Inn: This property is also .9 miles from the West Yellowstone entrance.
 It has a pool and hot tub, complimentary breakfast, and is pet-friendly.

-You will also find Vrbo properties in the area.
+You will also find tons of Vrbo properties in the area.

 Yellowstone North Entrance

 Another popular entrance is the North Entrance by Gardiner, Montana.
 It is located North of Mammoth Springs and is a good option if you are coming from Glacier National Park.
 If you are visiting Yellowstone during the winter months, this entrance tends to be open all year.